CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ```
 kallisto quant -i myHumanIndex -o Sample1.mapped -b 100 —-single -l 275 -s 20 read1.fastq.gz
 ```
-{% include note.html content="bootstrapping (-b command in the line below) adds significant time to the mapping, but is essential for accurate quantification.
+{% include note.html content="bootstrapping (-b command in the line above) adds significant time to the mapping, but is essential for accurate quantification.
 With a typical reference index for the mouse or human transcriptome, I find it takes about 15sec per bootstrap.
-So expect this to add ~30 min to the mapping time for each sample.
-Also, avoid putting hyphens in the name of the kallisto output, as this could cause problems later" %}
+So expect this to add ~30 min to the mapping time for each sample." %}

+{% include warning.html content="avoid putting hyphens in the name of the kallisto output, as this could cause problems later" %}

 ## align paired-end reads
 ```